AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

+## I have older phone, that doesn't have Android 4.4+.
+Can I use And Bible?

+Yes, you can download old, unsupported version from [here](https://github.com/AndBible/and-bible/releases/tag/build-02.09.05).

 ## Is there any way to change the voice of the speech synthesis in And Bible?

 How voice is changed varies between different TTS engines.